core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks.md

 `func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) HasIccid() bool`

 HasIccid returns a boolean if a field has been set.

+### GetImsi

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) GetImsi() string`

+GetImsi returns the Imsi field if non-nil, zero value otherwise.

+### GetImsiOk

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) GetImsiOk() (*string, bool)`

+GetImsiOk returns a tuple with the Imsi field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImsi

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) SetImsi(v string)`

+SetImsi sets Imsi field to given value.

+### HasImsi

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) HasImsi() bool`

+HasImsi returns a boolean if a field has been set.

+### GetMsisdn

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) GetMsisdn() string`

+GetMsisdn returns the Msisdn field if non-nil, zero value otherwise.

+### GetMsisdnOk

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) GetMsisdnOk() (*string, bool)`

+GetMsisdnOk returns a tuple with the Msisdn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMsisdn

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) SetMsisdn(v string)`

+SetMsisdn sets Msisdn field to given value.

+### HasMsisdn

+`func (o *OrganizationsOrganizationIdCellularGatewayUplinkStatusesUplinks) HasMsisdn() bool`

+HasMsisdn returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)